muhsinali/picture-gallery-scala/LOOKHERE.md

 ### Key features
 1. Used GitFlow and set up a continuous deployment pipeline using [Travis](https://travis-ci.org/muhsinali/picture-gallery-scala) and Heroku
 2. A 404 page is [displayed](https://github.com/muhsinali/picture-gallery-scala/blob/c3b4a00425caf0c3e65f3bd64f3dcb28fe02ff93/app/ErrorHandler.scala#L14-L20) whenever the user attempts to access a non-existent page
-3. Example Places are [programmatically loaded](https://github.com/muhsinali/picture-gallery-scala/blob/37cb376bca11feaef761ec8ea7576753b7129538/app/services/ApplicationInterceptor.scala#L30-L59) into the database at application startup
+3. Example Places are [programmatically loaded](https://github.com/muhsinali/picture-gallery-scala/blob/37cb376bca11feaef761ec8ea7576753b7129538/app/services/ApplicationInterceptor.scala#L30-L59) into a Mongo database with corresponding images uploaded to an Amazon S3 bucket at application startup
 4. Static assets are stored using Amazon S3 and served using Amazon CloudFront
 5. Thumbnails of all images uploaded by the user are [programmatically generated](https://github.com/muhsinali/picture-gallery-scala/blob/37cb376bca11feaef761ec8ea7576753b7129538/app/daos/S3DAO.scala#L29-L52) for both the grid and list views using Scrimage
 6. All images that are uploaded by the web app to an Amazon S3 bucket are first converted to [progressive JPEGs](https://github.com/muhsinali/picture-gallery-scala/blob/37cb376bca11feaef761ec8ea7576753b7129538/app/daos/S3DAO.scala#L31) to improve the web app's perceived performance